Canadian Championship: History

 The 2009 Canadian Championship's format and participants were the same, contested by the three clubs in May and June 2009.
 It was closely contended by Toronto and Vancouver and won by the former via goal differential in the tournament's final game against the defending champions, Montreal, giving the Toronto franchise its first ever trophy and a spot in the qualifying round of the 2009–10 CONCACAF Champions League.
 Toronto repeated as champions in the 2010 competition, qualifying for the 2010–11 CONCACAF Champions League.
 Toronto won it for the fourth consecutive season in the 2012 competition.

 In 2011, with the start of a fourth fully professional Canadian soccer team, FC Edmonton, the competition was changed from the home-and-away round robin series to a double-leg aggregate score knockout cup format with the two MLS teams seeded first and second, and NASL teams seeded third and fourth based on league standings of the previous year and the USSF tiering of Division 1 and Division 2.
 This format mitigated competitive concerns regarding already eliminated teams and the number of additional (extra to their regular league) games each team would be required to play during a season.

 On June 6, 2016, Canadian Soccer Association general secretary Peter Montopoli told TSN that plans were well under way to expand the tournament to include an access point for any team in Canada.
 He said that he expected the expansion to take place for 2017.
 His statement seemed to confirm other reports saying similar.
 On March 9, 2017, Canada Soccer Association announced that from the 2018 edition the winners of the League1 Ontario and Première ligue de soccer du Québec would compete.

 In January 2019, a new five-round format was announced to include the seven teams of the newly formed Canadian Premier League, bringing the total number of teams competing to 13.
 In 2020, with the dissolution of Ottawa Fury FC, a modified four-round tournament was announced featuring 12 teams, the first contraction in the competition's history.
 Due to the COVID-19 pandemic, the 2020 edition was instead held between two teams qualified through league play, with the top Canadian MLS team meeting the CPL winners.

-Beginning in 2023, the league winner of League1 British Columbia will join the tournament as a competitor.
-They will be joined by new Canadian Premier League club, Vancouver FC.
+Beginning in 2023, the league winner of League1 British Columbia joined the tournament as a competitor.
+They were also joined by new Canadian Premier League club, Vancouver FC.

+In the 2023 preliminary round, TSS Rovers of League1 British Columbia became the first semi-pro team to advance in the tournament against a professional team.
+They defeated Canadian Premier League side Valour FC 3–1 to reach the quarter-finals.